As you read this article, you’ll find detailed information on the price of walnut wood per board foot and the factors influencing this lumber cost.

 Black Walnut Price Per Board Foot

-So far, we’ve focused on providing you the basics (by way of introduction) of black walnut wood.
+So far, we’ve focused on providing you with the basics (by way of introduction) of black walnut wood.

-To help you better appreciate the extent of cost, a single black walnut tree may go for as much as $20,000.
+To help you better appreciate the extent of the cost, a single black walnut tree may go for as much as $20,000.
 When it comes to the timber value of an acre of black walnut tree, this will go for around $100,000 per acre.

 -